 Convert it to a three-couple set dance.
 All of the old three couple dances which you do three times in the three positions are adapted from triple minor: Fandango, Shrewsbury Lasses, lots of Fallibroome such as Miss Sayers' Allemande, most Apted, most Ashover.
 Anything which finishes with four changes at the top “and one extra change with the bottom couple” is a conversion from triple minor.
 Anything which finishes with the working couple in middle place casting to the bottom without any music: ditto.

 Sometimes this last bit can spoil the dance.
 The Hop-Pickers' Feast should end with four changes at the top, four steps for each.
 For a three couple set most callers tell you to dance the changes unphrased, to allow time for a fifth change with the bottom couple — not nice.
-What I prefer is to use four steps for the first three changes, and then two steps each for the fourth and fifth; it's not difficult since these two changes are in the same direction, up and down the line.
+What they're saying is “This dance has been messed about with to convert it from triple minor and now it doesn't fit the music, so ignore the music”.
+I prefer to use four steps for the first three changes, and then two steps each for the fourth and fifth; it's not difficult since these two changes are in the same direction, up and down the line.

 There are other ways to convert to three couples.
 One (which I don't like) is that some point in the dance where the ones are supposed to cast to the middle place, they cast to the bottom while the threes move up and suddenly become the working couple.
 Another is to delay the ones' extra movement to the bottom until the next turn of the dance, which is fine provided the twos don't have to do anything right at the start of the figure.
 If for instance the dance starts with the ones doing a right-hand turn, there is time for an unobtrusive change, and this is what Scottish dancers do on the even turns of the dance (see later).
 The final time just stay there: it doesn't matter if you're not in your original starting place to honour your partner.
 In fact it has the advantage that if the caller repeats the dance (and most of us do), you find yourself doing things with different people.
 Come to think of it, some dancers wouldn't regard this interesting change as an advantage at all — they'd feel much safer repeating the dance exactly!